WanomiR/check-test-example/README.md

 # Unit testing with Check

-Showcase example of writing unit tests in C with the help of "check" library.
+Showcase example of writing unit tests for C code with the help of [Check library](https://libcheck.github.io/check/web/install.html).